 Manure and fertilizers for Fig Trees

-Fertilization of the trees majorly depends on the soil type, nutrient content, pH levels and the crop requirements.
+Fertilization of the trees majorly depends on the soil type, nutrient content, pH levels, and crop requirements.
 Fig trees grow well in alkaline soil; therefore lime is supplied to the soil to increase the pH if it is below 6.
-The fertilizers and manure composition required during various stages of plant growth are different and after the fifth year of planting it stabilizes.
+The fertilizers and manure composition required during various stages of plant growth are different and after the fifth year of planting, it stabilizes.
 The composition is mentioned below and is in terms of kg/tree/year):

 - Year 1 – FYM (25), neem cake (0.50), N (0.06), P (0.04) and K (0.04).